Millan House

-Millan House is a historic co-op in Lenox Hill on the Upper East Side of Manhattan in New York City, USA.
-They co-op is made up of two buildings located at 115 East 67th Street and 116 East 68th Street, with 57 apartments in total.
+Millan House is a historic co-op in Lenox Hill on the Upper East Side of Manhattan in New York City.
+The co-op is made up of two buildings located at 115 East 67th Street and 116 East 68th Street, with 57 apartments in total.
 They are connected by "a formal back garden".

-History
+The buildings are contributing properties to the Upper East Side Historic District.

 The land was given to the Baptist Church shortly after the American Civil War.
-By 1929, John D. Rockefeller, Jr. purchased the land from the church for US$1 million.
+By 1929, John D. Rockefeller Jr. purchased the land from the church for US$1 million.
 He hired architect Andrew J. Thomas to design the building.
 Construction began in 1930.
 It was completed in 1931.

-Early tenants included Simon Flexner, Herbert L. Pratt, Jr. (the son of Herbert L. Pratt) and Witherbee Black (of the family silversmith firm Black, Starr & Frost-Gorham).
+Early tenants included Simon Flexner, Herbert L. Pratt Jr. (the son of Herbert L. Pratt) and Witherbee Black (of the family silversmith firm Black, Starr & Frost-Gorham).
 By 1947, tenant J. W. Boardman Milligan insisted upon turning the rent-only building into a co-op.
 Later, Frank K. Houston, the chairman and chief executive officer of the Chemical Bank, lived here until his death in 1973.

-Architectural significance

-The buildings are contributing properties to the Upper East Side Historic District.